Home/Borrowers/Multifamily Properties Hard Money Financing in Boston

 How quickly can you close a multifamily hard money loan in Boston?

-Yes, we provide hard money financing for multifamily properties in Cambridge and other rent-controlled areas, though loan structures may differ from market-rate properties.
-We account for rent control regulations in our underwriting, evaluating the property's cash flow under current rent restrictions and any opportunities for vacancy decontrol or capital improvement passthroughs.
-Our experience with Cambridge's rent control framework allows us to structure loans that work within regulatory constraints while providing investors with appropriate leverage and returns.
+Yes.
+We finance multifamily properties in Cambridge, including those with long-term tenancies or units subject to any local tenant protection provisions.
+Our underwriting for Cambridge properties evaluates the property's cash flow under current rent structures and identifies any opportunities for voluntary vacancy decontrol or capital improvement adjustments.
+Our experience with Cambridge's specific regulatory framework allows us to structure loans that work within local requirements while providing investors with appropriate leverage and realistic return projections.